 Patau's syndrome happens by chance and is not caused by anything the parents have done.

-Most cases of the syndrome do not run in families (they're not inherited).
-They occur randomly during conception, when the sperm and egg combine and the foetus starts to develop.
+Most cases do not run in families (they're not inherited).
+They happen randomly during conception, when the sperm and egg combine and the foetus starts to develop.

-An error occurs when the cells divide, resulting in an additional copy, or part of a copy, of chromosome 13, which severely affects the baby's development in the womb.
+There's an error when the cells divide, resulting in an additional copy, or part of a copy, of chromosome 13, which severely affects the baby's development in the womb.